DeuxHuitHuit/image_upload/README.markdown

 # 1 About #

-An enhancement of the classic Upload field.
+An specialized version of the classic Upload field for images:

 - it accepts only images: bmp, jpg, jpeg, png and gif.
 - optional, set a minimum width and / or height.
 If 0 or empty, no limit will exist.